Every year, the UPSC Notification is released for the recruitment of civil servants in the Indian bureaucracy.

 The UPSC notification also gives the IAS exam dates as mentioned below:

-- The UPSC online application process for the prelims exam commenced in February this year, and went on till March 18th.
+- The UPSC online application process for the prelims exam commenced on 12th February 2020, and will go till 3rd March 2020..

-- The IAS Prelims exam was conducted on 2nd June.
+- The IAS Prelims exam will be conducted on 31st May 2020.